M3wP/XSID/readme.txt

 Effects such as Ring Modulation and Osciallator Synchronisation are detected and used in the instrument/patch determinations but are not used in the reproductions (since these require multiple voices).

+XSID List will cause unexpected errors in quite a few cases.
+These will be fixed as development continues.
+In addition, memory will be leaked if a file is opened when one is already open.
+It is better to open only one file per session/instance of XSID List.
+This will also be addressed in the future.

 Compiling